 Check out the Samuel J. Friedman Theatre Seating Chart.

-My Name Is Lucy Barton - Playing At The Samuel J. Friedman Theatre
+How I learned to Drive - Playing At The Samuel J. Friedman Theatre

 Seating in both the sections, Orchestra and Mezzanine levels is accessible by elevator.